ayberulaskeskin/WoofGameFinalProject/README.md

 # WoofGameFinalProject
-## This reposity  includes the hyper casual graduation project made for bootcamp, organized by patika.dev with the contributions of Ofon.
+## This reposity  includes the hyper casual graduation project made for Patika Mobile Game Bootcamp V, organized by patika.dev with the contributions of Ofon.
 ### The following videos contain the levels and gameplay of the game.